EliteSoba/AoSRando/README.md

  *  Removes all weird/breakable walls when randomizing entrances.
  *  Shuffles enemy item drops/souls.
  *  Randomizes Hammer's shop offerings.
 For now doesn't guarantee healing or breakable wall progression.
+ *  Adds boss doors in front of doors that lead to boss rooms and removes the boss doors that don't.
+Only in room randomizer

 ## Up Next
  *  ~~Randomization of Shop items~~